lailahgrant/HTML5-CSS3-WEB-DESIGN-COURSE/README.md

     - Adding images to a Website
     - How to center an image
     - Hyperlinks
     - Making a Div tag transparent
+    - Simple Website text Navigation
+    - CSS Compound Classes
+        - Specificity.
+    - Adding an email button to a website.
+    - add Google maps to your website.
+    - Making a website live
+        - domain name
+        - hosting
+        - Connecting VSCode with the hosting to upload the website

     ## To Accomplish...
 - Build a simple restuarant website (basic HTML and CSS)